consumeReed/Digital-Cookbook/README.md

 * Java

-## Getting Started
+## Getting Started and Requirements

-* Download or clone this repository
+* Requires Java Runetime Version of 61.0 or newer
-* Open with Java Editor
+* Download zip from latest release, run App

 ## Usage